0x76/opensn0w/README.md

 remove the signature checks in iBEC and iBSS (both of which are boot loaders) and signature and sandboxing checks in the kernel.

+opensn0w has other interesting functions too!
+Feel free to prod around!

 Why opensn0w?
 =============